|Administrative cooperation in the EU (2011-2016)|

 - The Directive provides for other means of administrative cooperation including by allowing officials of a Member State which has made a request for information to be present in the offices of the tax authorities of the requested Member State, or to be present during administrative enquiries carried out by the requested Member State.
 Also provided for are simultaneous controls (audits), notifications to taxpayers of requests received from another Member State, and sharing of best practices.

-- The Directive provides for the introduction of standard forms for exchange of information on request and spontaneous exchanges, computerised formats for the automatic exchange of information and electronic channels for exchanging information.
+- The Directive provides for the introduction of standard forms for exchange of information on request and spontaneous exchanges, computerised formats for the automatic exchange of information, electronic channels for exchanging information and a central directory for storing and sharing information on cross-border tax rulings and advance pricing arrangements.

 - The Directive contains a most favoured nation clause: if a Member State provides wider cooperation to a third country than that provided for under the Directive, it may not refuse such wider cooperation to another Member State that requests it on its own behalf.